 Direct or indirect air pollution impacts human and ecosystem health.
 The most significant sources of air pollution are related to the burning of fossil fuels and emission of greenhouse gases, which directly contribute to global warming and climate change.
-By managing and reducing these Markham will work with the Toronto and Region Conservation Authority and other agencies and landowners to ensure flood risks issues in flood vulnerable areas are assessed and addressed. sources of air pollution and enhancing greenspaces, the impacts on human and ecosystem health can be mitigated.
+By managing and reducing these sources of air pollution and enhancing greenspaces, the impacts on human and ecosystem health can be mitigated.